notbobutah/Spotlight-IoT/README.md

 ![image info](./docs/spotlight-k8s-diagram.JPG)

-### The intent of this project is based in the following simplistic requirements:
+### This project is based on the following hypothetical requirements:
 1. Include React diagramming tool as front-end
 2. Include nodejS RESTful API back-end from previous project
 3. Integrate the ThingsBoard IoT management platform